 We shot on a variety of cameras over the weekend with each camera focused on a certain style of shooting for a specific part of the film.

-Team A – Josh and Katie filmed the main programme of the festival including music, theatre, worship, performing arts etc. Josh had a Fuji GH5 with a Sigma 16-35mm lens on a Ronin S gimbal.
-This enabled him to capture dynamic gliding shots of the performance with the ability to slow down the shot.
+Team A – Josh and Katie filmed the main programme of the festival including music, theatre, worship and performing arts.
+Josh had a Fuji GH5 with a Sigma 16-35mm lens on a Ronin S gimbal.
+This enabled him to capture dynamic gliding shots of the performances with the ability to slow down the shot.
 You will notice that we used a lot of speed ramping in the edit where the action slows down or speeds up very quickly either in time to a performance or in time to the music.
-Shooting at 50 frames per second really helps to edit a smooth speed ramp.
+Shooting at 50 frames per second helps to edit a smooth speed ramp.

 Katie used the Sony FS5 with a 24-105mm lens handheld.
 Katie’s role was to capture a more handheld approach of each performance and to provide alternative shots for the transitions.
-She would whip pan the camera to the left or right so that the next shot in the edit could whip pan in creating a seamless transition in the edit.
-So, if you saw Katie in the pit of the Glade Big Top waving the camera around, don’t worry, it was intentional.
+She would whip pan the camera to the left or right so that the next shot in the edit could whip pan back in to create a seamless transition in the edit.
+If you saw Katie in the pit of the Glade Big Top waving the camera around, don’t worry, it was intentional!

 Team B – Mike and Jay focused on “B-roll” which means they were capturing everything else that wasn’t scheduled in the main festival programme.
-That included scenery, people walking around site, eating, dancing, flags, tents, signs etc. They shot on the Canon A7S using a 16-35mm lens on the Ronin M gimbal.
-This also enabled them to shoot gliding smooth shots without having to drag a heavy tripod around the whole site.
+That included scenery, people walking around site, eating, dancing, flags, tents and signs.
+They shot on the Sony A7S using a 16-35mm lens on the Ronin M gimbal.
+This also enabled them to shoot gliding smooth shots without having to drag a heavy tripod around site.